 Will I be able to claim benefits when I’m abroad?

 Different benefits have different rules – you may be able to claim some benefits abroad, particularly if you’re in a European Economic Area (EEA) country or Switzerland.
-Use the Gov.uk benefits tool to find out about specific benefits in different countries.
+Use the Gov.uk benefits tool to find out about specific benefits in different countries or call our Helpline to arrange to speak to an adviser.

 Attendance Allowance (AA), Personal Independence Payment (PIP) and Disability Living Allowance (DLA)